Estimate Time6 min

 Pros: Unlike 401(k) withdrawals, you don't have to pay taxes and penalties when you take a 401(k) loan.
 Plus, the interest you pay on the loan goes back into your retirement plan account.
 Another benefit: If you miss a payment or default on your loan from a 401(k), it won't impact your credit score because defaulted loans are not reported to credit bureaus.

 Cons: If you leave your current job, you might have to repay your loan in full in a very short time frame.
-But if you can't repay the loan for any reason, it's considered defaulted, and you'll owe both taxes and a 10% penalty if you're under 59½.
+But if you can't repay the loan for any reason, it's considered defaulted, and you'll owe both taxes and a 10% penalty on the outstanding balance of the loan if you're under 59½.
 You'll also lose out on investing the money you borrow in a tax-advantaged account, so you'd miss out on potential growth that could amount to more than the interest you'd repay yourself.

 Immediate impact of taking $15,000 from a $38,000 account balance